SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Supervisory-Council/Content/Community-Owned/Docs/GoogleDocs/1FfdtcKXv5HWRKvXD1XCDMEcWIQFeZTdR3yCFzclseww/doc-with-comments.md

 > [Comments]
 > Context - Obviously, these are not areas where it is desirable to change often.
-> * Tevo Saks: In decentralized Networks, it does change often as members get more experience and groups get bigger.
+> * Tevo Kask: In decentralized Networks, it does change often as members get more experience and groups get bigger.
 Perhaps the Ethos doesn't change, but the wording does.

 I have found that doing the collective driver mapping yearly would give direction for mission, vision, purpose and values and leaves a trail of co-created results